Here’s my guide to 18 must see monuments, attractions, and ruins in the Roman Forum in Rome, with tips for visiting.

 The forum’s main road is the Via Sacre.
 It’s basically the Broadway of Ancient Rome.
 Much of the paving of the Via Sacre is original to Ancient Rome.

 The forum was dense with construction.
-It was the beating heart of Rome, the seat of power, and its central showpiece.
+It was the epicenter of ancient Rome, the seat of power, and its central showpiece.

 It was a grandiose district consisting of gleaming white temples, grand basilicas, and vibrant public spaces — fit for an empire that ruled half of the known world.